IrynaIG-hub/SimpleAPI/README.md

 This test framework tests APIs that relates to Books management and Authors management.
 There are several tests that checks positive scenarios such as entities creation/update/delete and get information about those entities or entity by id as well as negative to see tests failures in Allure report.
-Base url is https://fakerestapi.azurewebsites.net and keeps in env.properties file.
+Base url is https://fakerestapi.azurewebsites.net and its saved in env.properties file.
 Also there is an allure.properties file that can have allure properties.